mattleaverton/mattleaverton.github.io/content/writing/intro.md

 Status: published

 My first blog was a WordPress site borne from a long forgotten University assignment.
-Undoubtedly it was meandering, inane, and self-important - I am grateful that even the [Internet Archive](https://archive.org/web){: target=_blank} has misplaced the details.
+Undoubtedly it was meandering, inane, and self-important - I am grateful that even the [Internet Archive](https://archive.org/web) has misplaced the details.

-Thanks to Aaron Francis in his article [Publishing your work increases your luck](https://github.com/readme/guides/publishing-your-work){: target=_blank}, I have reconsidered my hesitance for writing and I am discovering joy in the process of sharing itself.
+Thanks to Aaron Francis in his article [Publishing your work increases your luck](https://github.com/readme/guides/publishing-your-work), I have reconsidered my hesitance for writing and I am discovering joy in the process of sharing itself.

-One theme of the article is the "Luck Surface Area", which reminds me of Attack Surface cybersecurity (as taught to me by my colleague [Chris](https://us.artechhouse.com/Medical-Device-Cybersecurity-for-Engineers-and-Manufacturers-P2128.aspx){: target=_blank}).
+One theme of the article is the "Luck Surface Area", which reminds me of Attack Surface cybersecurity (as taught to me by my colleague [Chris](https://us.artechhouse.com/Medical-Device-Cybersecurity-for-Engineers-and-Manufacturers-P2128.aspx)).
 Chris said in one of his training sessions:

 > "Hacking is not a naturally occurring event - there is a malicious, intelligent force at work" - Chris Gates